Agility-Internship/Duong-The-Hien-Javascript/practice-02/README.md

 * Displays a list of phones for sale by price filter and manufacturer.
 Users can also view listings of phones at other price points by desired manufacturers
 * The app has 3 features:
-    - Show all products without any filter first
+  + Show all products without any filter first
-    - Includes filters to help customers choose the product they want
+  + Includes filters to help customers choose the product they want
-    - List of phone manufacturers to help users choose
+  + List of phone manufacturers to help users choose

-#### ANALYSIS
+* Analysis:

-* This is the design analysis for the application : [link](https://docs.google.com/document/d/1MF8DaLU2YsnOjFPMEMo7l8BASeBk6MHj2dXO-IhWXag/edit#heading=h.u1h91ao55ie5)
+  + This is the design analysis for the application : [link](https://docs.google.com/document/d/1MF8DaLU2YsnOjFPMEMo7l8BASeBk6MHj2dXO-IhWXag/edit#heading=h.u1h91ao55ie5)

 ## TARGET